pytorch/TensorRT/tools/perf/README.md

 Here are the list of `CompileSpec` options that can be provided directly to compile the pytorch module

 * `--backends` : Comma separated string of backends.
-Eg: torch, torch_tensorrt, tensorrt or fx2trt
+Eg: torch,torch_tensorrt,tensorrt,fx2trt
 * `--model` : Name of the model file (Can be a torchscript module or a tensorrt engine (ending in `.plan` extension)).
 If the backend is `fx2trt`, the input should be a Pytorch module (instead of a torchscript module) and the options for model are (`vgg16` | `resnet50` | `efficientnet_b0`)
 * `--model_torch` : Name of the PyTorch model file (optional, only necessary if fx2trt is a chosen backend)
 * `--inputs` : List of input shapes & dtypes.
 Eg: (1, 3, 224, 224)@fp32 for Resnet or (1, 128)@int32;(1, 128)@int32 for BERT